 Here are a few of the most popular options:

-- STK at The Cosmopolitan will be open noon to 9:00 p.m.
-They will serve their full menu and an 18-ounce Prime Rib Special priced at $95.
+- STK at The Cosmopolitan will be open noon to 9:00 p.m. serving their full menu.
+An 18-ounce Prime Rib Special priced at $95.

 - At Jardine - Encore at Wynn, a special prix fixe Chef's Tasting Menu will be available in addition to the complete a la carte menu.

 - And The House of Blues Restaurant and Bar offers a Christmas Day special from 11:30 a.m. to 11:00 p.m.
-In addition to their House of Blues Menu, they are also offering a four-course Christmas-inspired feast for $45 per person (tax and gratuity extra).
+In addition to their House of Blues Menu, they are also offering a four-course Christmas-inspired feast for $45 per person.